-( See also Rubella Rubella ( See also Congenital Rubella.)
-Rubella is a contagious viral infection that may cause adenopathy, rash, and sometimes constitutional symptoms, which are usually mild and brief.
-Infection during... read more and Overview of Neonatal Infections Overview of Neonatal Infections Neonatal infection can be acquired In utero transplacentally or through ruptured membranes In the birth canal during delivery (intrapartum) From external sources after birth (postpartum) Common... read more .)
+( See also Rubella Rubella (See also Congenital Rubella.)
+Rubella is a viral infection that may cause adenopathy, rash, and sometimes constitutional symptoms, which are usually mild and brief.
+Infection during early pregnancy... read more and Overview of Neonatal Infections Overview of Neonatal Infections Neonatal infection can be acquired In utero transplacentally or through ruptured membranes In the birth canal during delivery (intrapartum) From external sources after birth (postpartum) Common... read more .)

 Congenital rubella typically results from a primary maternal infection.
-Congenital rubella is now rare in the US because of very successful immunization programs (see Effectiveness and Safety of Childhood Vaccination Effectiveness and Safety of Childhood Vaccination Vaccination has been profoundly effective in preventing serious disease.
-Given their modest cost (particularly in comparison to drugs that must be taken long-term), vaccines are one of the most... read more ).
+Congenital rubella is now rare in the US because of very successful immunization programs (see Effectiveness and Safety of Childhood Vaccination Childhood Vaccination Vaccination has been extremely effective in preventing serious disease and in improving health worldwide.
+Because of vaccines, infections that were once very common and/or fatal (eg, smallpox... read more ).

 Rubella is believed to invade the upper respiratory tract, with subsequent viremia and dissemination of virus to different sites, including the placenta.
 The fetus is at highest risk of developmental abnormalities when infected during the first 16 weeks of gestation, particularly the first 8 to 10 weeks.
 Early in gestation, the virus is thought to establish a chronic intrauterine infection.
 Its effects include endothelial damage to blood vessels, direct cytolysis of cells, and disruption of cellular mitosis.

 Symptoms and Signs of Congenital Rubella